-- Spray the inside of the carrier with Feliway Spray, saturate it well, put some nice padding inside to make a comfy bed, and see if kitty will go in and curl up.
-You can either leave the door propped open, or take it off completely.
+- Spray the inside of the carrier with Feliway Spray, saturate it well, put some nice padding inside to make a comfy bed, and see if Kitty will go in and curl up.
+You can either leave the door propped open or take it off completely.

 Before Taking Your Cat To The Vet

-Prior to the vet visit there are a few things you can do to further calm your cat and prepare her for the trip.
+Prior to the vet visit, there are a few things you can do to further calm your cat and prepare her for the trip.

 Transport the cat to the vet, and instead of putting your cat carrier directly on the floor or the seat of your car, prop it up on a soft pillow (to cut down vibrations) and cover the carrier with the cloth IF it is not so hot outside that the cat will end up suffering.
 Try and place it in the best position you can, away from any sun that might come shining through the windows.
-If it is a hot day, leave plenty of air space and put the cloth from front to back, leaving plenty air holes on the side for air to pass through.
-Also be sure to use a seat belt to keep the carrier in place.
+If it is a hot day, leave plenty of air space and put the cloth from front to back, leaving plenty of air holes on the side for air to pass through.
+Also, be sure to use a seat belt to keep the carrier in place.